syuhei176/xgboost-buildpack/Readme.md

-Heroku buildpack: Python, Numpy, and Scipy (Python 2.7 only)
+Heroku buildpack: Python, xgboost (Python 2.7 only)
 ====================================================

 This is fork from https://github.com/startupml/xgboost-buildpack